 Reporters in the courtroom Wednesday heard tales of abuse, mainly concerning the twins, from state officials and experts.

-A caller to the child protection hotline reported that the twins were routinely locked in a bathroom for long periods of time and had been bound with tape, the court heard.
+The caller to the child protection hotline in the latest case reported that the twins were routinely locked in a bathroom for long periods of time and had been bound with tape, the court heard.
 The story was corroborated by interviews with the other two children in the home, officials said in court.

 An investigator told the court that she went to the family's home on February 11 but had not seen the children.
 Instead, she said, she left after speaking with Carmen Barahona, planning to return on Monday.
 Asked why she did not return sooner, she said, "I'm not allowed to do investigations on a weekend."